 Posted by Tony O’Shea, Funeral Planning & Life Insurance Expert

-Purchasing a funeral plan is complicated – as, in a way, you are buying something for your loved ones rather than for yourself.
+Purchasing a funeral plan is complicated – you are buying something for your loved ones rather than for yourself.
 Yet it’s of huge importance in ensuring that your wishes are met and that your family is not burdened by significant costs at the time of your passing.

-A recent report carried out by consumer group Fairer Finance has found the process of buying a funeral plan is troubling people, with a large number of individuals taking out funeral plans they don’t fully understand.
-This is then leading to extra costs having to be paid out when the actual funeral takes place.
+A recent report carried out by consumer group Fairer Finance has found the process of buying a funeral plan is troubling people.
+A large number of individuals taking out funeral plans they don’t fully understand.
+This is leading to extra costs having to be paid out when the actual funeral takes place.

 At Funeral Planning Experts, our aim is to take away the confusion and explain things in a simple way to ensure you have a complete understanding about what it is you are purchasing and that you get exactly what you want.
 If you are thinking about buying a funeral plan, this is what you really need to know and understand before you make any financial outlay.

-However, the act of organising and paying for something which you will not be alive to witness is a little strange and having the assurance that things will be exactly as you have specified, with no additional costs thrown in, is of vital importance.
+However, the act of organising and paying for something which you will not be alive to witness is a little strange.
+Having the assurance that things will be exactly as you have specified, with no additional costs thrown in, is of vital importance.

 Your funeral plan provider should be able to give you a complete breakdown of exactly what you are buying.

-Funeral costs are usually split into payments directly to the Funeral Director and then third party disbursements; these are payments that need to be made for additional services the Funeral Director cannot provide themselves.
-It is important you check and compare details of funeral plans.
+Funeral costs are usually split into payments directly to the Funeral Director and the third party disbursements; these are payments that need to be made for additional services the Funeral Director cannot provide themselves.
+It is important you check and compare the details of funeral plans.

 Many funeral plans will allow you to choose your own Funeral Director, but it is definitely worth checking.
 Services they supply include:

-This is especially important if you are forward-planning and buying the plan a long time before you expect to need it.
+This is especially important if you are forward planning and buying the plan a long time before you expect to need it.
 Circumstances change and as such you may wish to change/cancel your plan.
-Make sure you understand the process of doing so and what costs would be charged.
+Make sure you understand the process of doing so and what costs could be charged.